Igorjan94/codeforces-sdk/README.md

 const users = await API.user.info({handles: [handle]})
 //                                           ^-- Type 'string | undefined' is not assignable to type 'Handle'
 ```
 This snippet won't compile.
-But if we use `string` instead of `Handle` it'll successfully compile and make request to codeforces API
+But if we use `string` instead of `Handle` it'll successfully compile and make request to codeforces API.

 ## Authorization
 All methods except `user.friends` allow anauthorized access, but if you want, you can use authorization: